 Dave advises accumulating 3 – 6 months living expenses.
-For my peace of mind, I saved 8 months living expenses.
-You can save less if you’re okay with that but definitely nothing less than less than 3 months.
+For my peace of mind, I saved 8 months of living expenses.
+You can save less if you’re okay with that but definitely nothing less than 3 months.

 By the way, don’t have the emergency fund in a savings account doing nothing.
 It should be in a high yield vehicle, which you can access easily in the event of an emergency.

 Step 4: Invest 15% of Your Income in Retirement

 Dave recommends suspending this step while you’re still on step 1 – 3.
 Once 1 – 3 is complete, you can start putting a minimum 15% of your income into your retirement portfolio.
 There’s more information about this in Dave’s free investing guide.

 This step ensures that your kids are financially fit too.
 While saving for retirement, you should also start saving for your kids’ education.
 Dave proposes several plans that can help with this although I’m sure your local bank also has some other suggestions.